Investing in Children Programme

-Phase one: Children, Young Persons, and Their Families (Advocacy, Workforce, and Age Settings) Amendment Bill
+Phase one: Children, Young Persons, and Their Families (Advocacy, Workforce, and Age Settings) Amendment Act 2016

-- extending the jurisdiction of the care and protection system to include 17 year-olds
+- raising the age of care and protection to include 17-year-olds

-- ensuring that the views of children and young people are taken into account at an individual level and in the development of service and policy
+- supporting children and young people to express their views and ensuring that these are taken into account at an individual level and in the development of service and policy

-- enabling a broader set of professionals to perform a wider set of functions.
+- enabling a broader range of professionals to perform a wider set of functions.

 Phase two: Children, Young Persons, and Their Families (Oranga Tamariki) Legislation Bill